itssimplysafaa/FatalCarCrashAnalysis/README.md

 **Fatal Crashes by Zipcode** -
 A bubble map showing the number of fatal crashes by Zipcode and Neighborhood.
 To get addresses from latitude and longitude coordinates I reverse-geocoded the coordinates using Google Maps API and power query and extracted the zip codes into a separate column.
-For neighborhoods, I sorted them by zipcode using DAX.
+For neighborhoods, I assigned each zipcode to a neighborhood using DAX.

-****
+**Top 10 Zip Codes**
+A table that shows the 10 zip codes in Charlotte with the most fatal crashes in descending order.

+**